kubernetes/community/sig-architecture/production-readiness.md

 process.
 The PRR questionnaire previously found here has been incorporated into the [KEP template].
 The template details the specific questions that must be answered, depending on the stage of the feature.
-As of 1.19, PRRs are non-blocking; that is, _approval_ is not required for the feature to be part of the release.
+As of 1.19, PRRs are non-blocking; that is, _approval_ is not required for the enhancement to be part of the release.
 This is to provide some time for the community to adapt to the process.